Ed Stansbury: Professional career

 After going undrafted in the 2002 NFL draft, Stansbury signed with the Houston Texans during their inaugural season.
 He spent the year contributing to the team as a fullback and on special teams.
 In 2003, he signed a free-agent contract with the Seattle Seahawks before being allocated to NFL Europe in 2004.

 With the Berlin Thunder of NFL Europe, Stansbury was the starting fullback for a team that won the World Bowl XII Championship.

 Post-football career

 In 2015, he was inducted into the El Paso Athletic Hall of Fame in the Living Athlete category.

 Stansbury has served as a sports commentator for KTSM 9 (NBC Affiliate)'s Overtime program for nine seasons and is the co-host of the Coldest Zone Podcast.

 From 2015 to 2023, Stansbury was the Director of Operations for the Greater El Paso Football Showcase, an annual event highlighting the best high school football talent in the region.
 He also serves on the Board of Advisors for the Sun Bowl Association.

 In 2024, Stansbury debuted as the Color Commentator for UTEP football on ESPN+ during Conference USA broadcasts, working alongside Andy Morgan on play-by-play.

-Personal life

-In 2023, his son West became the first eighth grader in El Paso to receive a Division 1 football scholarship offer from UTEP.
-In June 2025, West, a rising quarterback from Coronado High School in El Paso, Texas, received a scholarship offer from the UCLA Bruins.